Brunch & Batter

 butter or oil for the skillet

 • Cook until bubbles break the surface of the pancakes, and the bottoms are golden brown, about 2-3 minutes.
 Flip and cook for an additional 1-2 minutes, adjusting the heat as needed.
 Repeat with the remaining batter.
 Keep cooked pancakes in the oven until ready to serve.
-Serve hot with toppings of choice.
+Serve warm with cinnamon whip (optional) or toppings of choice.

 Notes